Author:

 Student loan rates are increasing.

-When you borrow or refinance your student loans, you have a choice between a fixed interest rate and a variable interest rate.
-There are advantages and disadvantages to each choice.
+When you borrow or refinance your student loans, you have a choice

 If you borrow a new student loan, you should consider a fixed interest rate student loan.